LandSandBoat/server/docs/task-journal/2026-03-16-self-hosted-ci-runners.md

 - No runner scale set existed yet for `https://github.com/CalamityFFXI/game-server`.
 - The existing runner pattern uses a GitHub App secret from 1Password, `gha-runner-scale-set`, and Flux-managed `HelmRelease` resources.
 - The `cxi_minimal_alpine_image.yml` workflow uses `docker/setup-buildx-action` and `docker/build-push-action`, which require Docker daemon access from the runner.
+- The BuildKit release tarball ships `buildctl` and `buildkitd`, but not the `buildctl-daemonless.sh` helper script.

 ### Inferred